* Required Field

 You may have heard that it is difficult to get workers’ compensation — that many claims are denied, or that the benefits are not enough to cover lost wages and medical expenses.
 But each case is different, so the best way to find out if you have a valid claim is to ask.
 At Crossman Law Offices, P.C., workers’ comp is all we do.
-Contact our office in Phoenix for a free consultation: We’re here to offer knowledgeable answers to your questions.
+Contact the best workers’ compensation attorneys in Phoenix for a free consultation: We’re here to offer knowledgeable answers to your questions.

 Workers’ compensation is a no-fault system.
 That means that even if an error on your part contributed to your injury, you can still apply for benefits.
 If your injury occurred on the job or because of the job, or if your work activities made a pre-existing condition worse, you may have a claim.
 It is important not to take “no” for an answer if you believe your claim is valid.

 We have decades of experience helping injured workers.
 We’ll listen carefully to your story and tell you honestly whether you have a case.

 The sooner you seek legal help, the more we can do to help you.
 Many of our clients miss opportunities because they didn’t read or understand the notices they received from their insurance company.
 We charge no fees upfront, so you don’t need to wait until you can afford legal help.
 We have provided an easy-to-follow step-by-step flow chart illustrating What Happens When You File a Workers Compensation Claim.